jlbradley1844/jlbradley1844.github.io/_drafts/the-thing-about-progressive-rock.md

 _Moving Pictures_ (1981)

 and that, unfortunately, is it.
-I'm tempted to throw in Soft Machine's _Third_ (1971), which should rightly be considered a great _jazz fusion_ album, and Kate Bush's _The Kick Inside_ (1978), just to clarify that the woman was just as prog as the rest.
+I'm tempted to throw in Soft Machine's _Third_ (1971), which should rightly be considered a classic _jazz fusion_ album, and Kate Bush's _The Kick Inside_ (1978), just to break up the boys-only club.
 But that would be it.
-The rest are good but not great - and yes, that means ELO, the Moody Blues, Kansas, Camel, etc. The near misses like Kansas and Camel, and the pop-oriented prog like ELO and Moody Blues, never reached this artistic peak, and you'll rarely hear this in rotation
+The rest are good but not classic - and yes, that means ELO, the Moody Blues, Kansas, Camel, etc. The near misses like Kansas and Camel, and the pop-oriented prog like ELO and Moody Blues, never reached this artistic peak, and you'll rarely hear this in rotation